qzydustin/qzydustin.github.io/_posts/2022-07-08-time-complexity-of-recursive-algorithm.md

 ```

 The time complexity of the recursive algorithm = the number of recursions \* the number of operations per recursion.
-In this case, the number of recusions = n; The number of operations per recursion = 1.
+In this case, the number of recursions = n; The number of operations per recursion = 1.
 So the time complexity is still O(n).

 ## Solution 3